MeltemTatli/ML_and_Opt_Project/README.md

 The plots related to accuracy and convergence can be seen in the html file created under outputs folder.

 ## Results
-The project presents results showcasing the performance of F $^2$ SA with Adam in terms of convergence speed and stability compared to other bilevel optimization methods.
+The project presents results showcasing the performance of F$`^2`$SA with Adam in terms of convergence speed and stability compared to other bilevel optimization methods.
 ## Conclusion
-In conclusion, this project introduces and explores the application of F$^2$SA with Adam in bilevel optimization.
+In conclusion, this project introduces and explores the application of F$`^2`$SA with Adam in bilevel optimization.
 The proposed algorithm demonstrates promising results in terms of convergence performance and stability, addressing some of the limitations of existing bilevel optimization methods.

-Our implementation of the F2SA, SABA, and StocBiO algorithm is based on the code authored by (Dagr ́eou et al., 2022), as made available in their code repository https://github.com/benchopt/benchmark_bilevel.
-We added a new FashionMNIST dataset and the proposed optimizer – F2SA with Adam to it.
+Our implementation of the F$`^2`$SA, SABA, and StocBiO algorithm is based on the code authored by (Dagr ́eou et al., 2022), as made available in their code repository https://github.com/benchopt/benchmark_bilevel.
+We added a new FashionMNIST dataset and the proposed optimizer – F$`^2`$SA with Adam to it.
 We also corrected the definition of the accuracy in their repository, as the original one accounted for error percentage instead.

 References